 ECE returns the balance element ID of each balance in the ECE balance query response.
-ECE returns the balance element ID of balances for SUMMARY, DETAILED, ALL, and TURBO balance query modes.
+ECE returns the balance element ID of balances for both SUMMARY and DETAILED balance query modes.
 Client applications could use this information, for example, when customer balances are stored in multiple subscriber profile repositories and it is required to map the balances between the repositories.